Answered! Jump to accepted answer.

 Je ne comprends bien encore.

-This relates to:Dernier = final / previous (adjectives that change meaning according to position) -
+This question relates to:French lesson "Dernier = final / previous (adjectives that change meaning according to position)"

 9 February 2018